Merge-of-Thought Distillation: Multi-teacher distillation and MoT yield substantial gains

-Finally, we compare QWEN3-8B on the BOBA dataset under MOT and under STD with the best single teacher (QWQ).
-To isolate optimization dynamics, we log training loss on the same QWQ-distilled corpus every step and evaluate AIME every 50 steps (as in our ablation protocol).

-Observations from Figure~\ref{fig:loss-aime-vs-steps-qwq}: \begin{enumerate} \item MOT achieves substantially higher AIME scores even when its training loss remains much higher than STD’s at the same step.
-This suggests that in long CoT training, lower loss is not necessarily correlated with stronger reasoning ability. \item MOT exhibits a higher performance ceiling: its AIME curve achieves a higher peak and sustains strong performance for longer. \item MOT effectively suppresses overfitting: while STD’s AIME often peaks early and then degrades as training proceeds, MOT maintains stable or improving performances as steps increase. \end{enumerate}
+\textbf{Training Dynamics: MoT vs.\ Best STD.} We compare Qwen3-8B under MoT and under STD with the best single teacher (QWQ) on both the \emph{S1K} and \emph{BOBA} datasets.
+We log training loss on the same QWQ-distilled corpora at every step and evaluate AIME score every 50 step.
+From Figure~\ref{fig:loss-aime-vs-steps-8b}, we observe that MoT achieves substantially higher AIME scores even when its training loss remains much higher than STD’s at the same step.
+This suggests that in long CoT training, lower loss is not necessarily correlated with stronger reasoning ability.
+Moreover, MoT \textbf{exhibits a higher performance ceiling and suppresses overfitting}, with STD typically peaking earlier and then degrading while MoT remains stable or continues improving as steps increase.